gavinschultz/gavinschultz.github.io/_posts/2015-01-31-006F-0081-set-skill-based-variable-2.md

 \end{array}
 $$</div>

-Oddly, this time there's some branching which will avoid extra calculations when the skill_level is 1.
-The resulting zero in the formula means we can set the result directly to 128.
+This time there's some branching which will avoid extra calculations when the skill_level is 1; the resulting zero in the formula means we can set the result directly to 128.
 This strikes me as an unnecessary optimisation to be honest; for those 7 extra bytes of program space, we save a few CPU cycles in a non-critical function, but only when the user is playing on the easiest level.
 It would not make any noticeable difference to the player.

-Again we don't know exactly what this variable is used for, but the possible values are:
+Again we don't know exactly what this variable is used for yet, but the possible values are:

 | skill | value       |
 |:-----:|-------------|